CrowdHailer/padrino-database-example/README.md

 5. Migration to add null constraint on body column *Execute this migration with `RACK_ENV=test padrino rake sq:migrate:up`* *If this fails you may have existing entries with null values that cannot be migrated, reset the table `RACK_ENV=test padrino rake sq:migrate:auto`*

+6. Test article can be published
+	*Note setting value with symbol containing question mark.
+This gives ruby convention booleans*